 Locate the provided ramp key and ramp door release lock.
 The photo below will show the location of the key insert relative to the ramp door.
 The ramp door release lock is covered by a black rubber protective cap.
-This cap
+This cap must be removed to expose the lock.

-2. With one hand on the ramp door, insert the key and rotate counter-clockwise to release,
+2. With one hand on the ramp door, insert the key and rotate counter-clockwise to release, or unlock, the ramp door.